TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/examples/README.md

 ### Example 5

 `large.py` Contains an example showing how to design a Large Static Neural Network, which has a large number of layers.
 There are 30 Layers in total, 2 of which are input and output and the other 28 are hidden.
 In order to pass the parameters of the network a loop structure is used.

+### Example 6

+`ga_sum.py` Contains an example showing the use of Genetic Algorithm API.
+The objective is to find 5 parameters ranging from 0 to 1 that maximize their sum.